proximax-storage/xpx-chain-devportal-docs/docs/protocol/transaction.md

 id: transaction
 title: Transaction
 ---
 A transaction generally represents a unit of work within a database system.
-In the case of blockchain, that is when an action signed by an [account](../built-in-features/account.md) changes its state.
+In the case of blockchain, a transaction is when an action signed by an [account](../built-in-features/account.md) changes its state.

 Transactions accepted by the network are stored permanently on [blocks](./block.md).